dnnsharp/common-guide/en/auto_save_state.md

 # Auto Save State

-Add this action to "On Init" event to auto save form state in browser cookies.
+Add this action to "**On Init**" event to auto save form state in browser cookies.
 Load it back later by using Load State action, normally also placed in the initialization event.
 Using this Action you can edit the following fields:

 * **Description**.
 A short description for the action.
 Only admins will be able to see this field.
 * **Error Message**.
 An error message that will be displayed in case if a error occurs in this action.